 Another one that is getting more traction these days.
 Personally I find SymHelios (intimidatingly listed as benzylidene dimethoxydimethylinadanone) fascinating.
 In brief, it stops UVB rays from forming a toxic substance to form in our skin.
 It is even supposed to protect our skin from cigarette smoke and car exhaust fumes.
 UVB rays cause long term skin damage because they cause an amino acid, tryptophan, to form a toxic substance.
 This toxin binds to a protein in our bodies called the aryl hydrocarbon receptor (AhR) where it wreaks havoc by destroying collagen and elastin, creating oxidative stress and potentially leading to skin cancers.
 Enter SymHelios.
 This binds to the AhR, preventing UVB radiation.
 Find it in Soleil Toujours Daily Anti-Aging Power Serum ($145)

 This extract, which is made from the bark of a tree (mimosa tenuiflora) found in Latin America, is said to protect the body’s natural hyaluronic acid while stimulating the production of elastin and collagen.
 Wondering how to pronounce it?
 Altogether now, te-pez-co-wheety.
 Even Salma Hayak hasn’t yet made it famous, but with antioxidant tannins, healing properties and even the ability (so it is said) to grow hair, it is worth looking out for.
-Find it in ASDM Beverly Hills Tepez Regenerating Serum ($45 in the shop)
+Find it in ASDM Beverly Hills Tepez Regenerating Serum ($45)